"Real." What is "real?" Webster's Dictionary defines "real", in part, as "not artificial, fraudulent, illusory, or apparent; genuine."

-I believe people, today, are looking for something that is real.
+I believe, today, people are looking for something that is real.
 They're fed up with the artificial.
-They are incensed by the fraudulent.
+They're incensed by the fraudulent.
 They're tired of the images that so many put forth to appear real.

-What is a "real" Christian?
+What is a real Christian?
 Some would have you believe it involves wearing certain types of clothing or perhaps not wearing certain types of clothing.
-Some say to be real you must wear your hair a specific way, or your shirt sleeves must be a particular length.
-Some even go as far as to say if you don't attend their church and believe like they do that you cannot possibly be a real Christian.
+Some say to be "real" you must wear your hair a specific way, or your shirt sleeves must be a particular length.
+Some even believe that unless you attend their church you cannot be a real Christian.

 Is "real" something you wear?
-Is "real" something you put on and take off?
-Is it being what someone in your family or someone else thinks you should be?
+Is "real" something yo put on and take off?
+Is it something you acquire or are born with?
+Is it being what someone in your family thinks you should be?
 Is "real" being what some preacher says you should be?
 Is it doing your own thing?
-Is it bestowed on some but not on others?
+Is it bestowed on some and not on others?
+Is it inherited?
 Is it distinguishable?
 If so, how?

-To be a real Christian means believing on Jesus Christ and receiving Him as your Savior and Lord.
+To become a real Christian means to receive Jesus Christ as your personal Savior.
 It includes repenting, believing and forsaking your sins (Luke 13:3,5).
-Receiving Jesus Christ means being in Him (2 Corinthians 5:17).
+Receiving Jesus means being in Him (2 Corinthians 5:17).
 Old friends, habits and sinful appetites drop off.
+They no longer hold the allure they once did.
 In Christ all things become new.
-We receive a new life, faith, hope, love, joy and peace.
-How cool is that?
+We receive a new life, new faith, new hope, new love, new joy and new peace.

-As a child of God we should emulate Him in our thinking, seeing, hearing, speaking, doing and going.
-We should be forgiving.
-We should look for the positive and the good.
-We should be kind, compassionate and understanding (Colossians 3:12-13).
-Unfortunately these traits are too often missing in Christians and churches today.
+As a child of God we should emulate Him in our thinking, our seeing, our hearing, our speaking, our doing and our going.
+We should look for the positive and good.
+We should be kind, compassionate and understanding (Colossians 3:12-13) - traits, I might add, we find too often missing in our churches today.

-As real Christians, we are to represent Jesus at home, school, work and play - everywhere!
+As real Christians, we are to represent the Lord Jesus Christ at home, at school, at work and at play - everywhere!
 We should seek to exemplify Him in deed and conversation.
-We can do this by offering words of encouragement, good deeds and being a witness to the unsaved individuals around us.
+We can do this by offering words of encouragement, doing good deeds, and being a witness to the unsaved individuals all around us.